March Copse, near Ashford, Kent. 0.21 acres of tranquil mature broadleaf woodland with good access. £8,000 (freehold) [#S1277]

 - Please park in a suitable safe place off the road not obstructing the entrance into the wood.

 - Climb the gate and bear immediately to the left.
-Continue along the track for 225 metres passing a short wooden post with white paint and you will arrive at the woodland on the left (point B), indicated by our Woods4Sale sign just beyond.
+Continue along the track for 225 metres passing a short wooden post with white paint and you will arrive at the woodland on the left (point B), indicated by a red X on a tree.

 - The north boundary is indicated by green paint on trees.